ylab-hi/lncGSEA/README.md

 ## Examples

 Create an expression data frame for PRAD cohort, columns are one of transcripts of ARLNC1 (e.g. ENST00000561519) and other genes.
 Rows are tumor samples from PRAD cohort.
-The first column name must be the cohort name one use in `pre_gsea` and the second column name is the transcript id.
+The first column name of output should be the cohort name one use in `pre_gsea` and the second column name should be the transcript id.
 A same transcript id may have different versions, `pre_gsea` use transcript id without version number ("ENST00000561519" instead of "ENST00000561519.[0-9]").

 ```
 test <- pre_gsea("PRAD", "ENST00000561519")